Skip to main content

 • graphics

-• “The graphics are really good, has a sort of anime-ish kind of feel to it, with some good bright colors; even the more somber and dark colors stand out and the whole thing is pretty well detailed.”
+• “The graphics are really good, with a sort of anime-ish feel to it, featuring good bright colors.
+Even the more somber and dark colors stand out, and the whole thing is pretty well detailed.”

 • “The artwork is both beautiful, adorable, and at times appropriately hideous.”